-At-Home programs are individualized based on your situation.
-An assessment is done once you start which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
-Don't Wean Mirtazepine alone, with with our Prescription Drug Experts.
-Start on your Point of Return today!
+Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
+Our In-Home programs are individualized based on your situation.
+An assessment is done once you start the Mirtazapine Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
+Don't Wean Mirtazapine alone, work with our Prescription Drug Experts.

-Imagine being free of Mirtazepine Dependency
+Imagine being Free of Mirtazapine Addiction

 - Free Assessment Upon Starting our Program (a $400 value)